19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Armor Properties/Heavy Armor Property.md

 1. You have [Disadvantage](../../Game%20Procedures/Die%20Rolling%20Mechanics/Disadvantage.md) on all [Dexterity](../../Player%20Characters/The%20Ability%20Scores/Dexterity.md) checks.
 2. You cannot benefit from a bonus to your [Movement](../../Game%20Procedures/Combat/Movement.md) speed.
 3. You sink in water.
-You can make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) 25 [Strength](../../Player%20Characters/The%20Ability%20Scores/Strength.md) check every [Round](../../Game%20Procedures/Core%20Procedures/Round.md) to not sink.
+You make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) 25 [Strength](../../Player%20Characters/The%20Ability%20Scores/Strength.md) [Check](../../Game%20Procedures/Core%20Procedures/Check.md) every [Round](../../Game%20Procedures/Core%20Procedures/Round.md) to not sink.

 *See [Drowning](../../Game%20Procedures/Hazards/Elemental%20Hazards.md#Drowning).*